Thunderstorm warning as torrential downpours batter the UK

 Torrential downpours have battered the UK, with one part of Essex seeing more than an inch of rain in just one hour.

-Andrewsfield in Essex reported 1.43 inches (36.4mm) of rain in the early hours of Thursday as heavy showers and storms swept across the east and south-east of England.
+Andrewsfield in Essex reported 1.43 inches (36.4mm) of rain in an hour, rising to 2.2 inches (56mm) in three hours, on Thursday morning as heavy showers and storms swept across the east and south east of England.

 A yellow thunderstorm warning is in place for London and the South East, the East of England and the East Midlands until 3pm – with forecasters saying flooding is likely amid “intense downpours”.